 Your four-week study plan

-Week 1: national principles.
+Week 1: general principles.
 Property ownership, contracts, financing, valuation, agency concepts.
+Florida tests all of this too, just woven into the same 100 questions, not a separate chunk.
 Move quickly and don't chase edge cases.
-You're building the frame, and the frame is worth about 45 questions.
+You're building the frame here, not banking points yet.

 Week 2: Florida license law and brokerage relationships.
 Chapter 475, FREC's disciplinary powers, and the transaction broker material until you can recite the three relationship types and their disclosures from memory.
 This is the highest-yield week of the four.
 Do not shortchange it to spend more time on national content you already know.